aiplanethub/data-engineering/week-7-8-9/1377-Data Engineering Project.md

 For that, you will need:

 * Select a dataset that you're interested in (see [datasets](https://github.com/dphi-official/data-engineering/blob/main/week-7-8-9/datasets.md)).
-* Create a pipeline for processing this dataset and putting it into a datalake.
+* Create a pipeline for processing this dataset and putting it into a data lake.
 * Create a pipeline for moving the data from the lake to a data warehouse.
 * Transform the data in the data warehouse: prepare it for the dashboard.
 * Create a dashboard.